.NET packaging

 Preparing your .NET application using Veracode Static for Visual Studio

 Veracode provides the Visual Studio extension Veracode Static for Visual Studio, which you can use to compile .NET 2.0 or later applications.
 Veracode recommends you use the extension to submit the precompiled forms that Veracode requires to successfully complete the scan.
-If you are not using Veracode Static for Visual Studio, set the debug symbols as described in the Preparing .NET 2.0 and Later Applications section.
+If you are not using Veracode Static for Visual Studio, set the debug symbols as described in Preparing .NET 2.0 and later applications.

 NuGet packaging